FFTradeAnalyzer

 NFL DraftQuarterbacksFernando MendozaLas Vegas RaidersSuperflex

-Rebuilding Superflex teams should generally keep the pick unless the trade offer includes an established young quarterback or multiple premium assets.
-Draft capital this clean is difficult to replace.
+Rebuilding Superflex teams should generally hold unless the offer includes another young starting quarterback or multiple premium assets.
+It is hard to replace a No. 1 overall quarterback profile.

-Contending Superflex teams can be more flexible.
-If the roster already has two dependable starters, Mendoza's value may be better used as a trade chip for immediate production.
-The key is not to discount him because of one minicamp development note.
-Make the other manager pay for the No. 1 pick profile.
+Contending teams can be more flexible.
+If a roster already has two stable starters and needs immediate points, Mendoza can be used as a trade chip.
+The mistake is discounting him because of a slow-start scenario.
+Make the other manager pay for the draft capital.

 Trade Analyzer Takeaway